 There are many types of meditation, six of them are as follows:

 Spiritual meditation is used in many religions like Hinduism etc. It is similar to praying.
-The big difference between worship and meditation is – while you worship, you feel connected to God or the universe as soon as you feel peace around you but in meditation feeling of deep peace occurs and the mind gets in zero thought state.
+The big difference between worship and meditation is – while you worship, you feel connected to God or the universe as soon as you feel peace around you but in meditation, a feeling of deep peace occurs and the mind gets in a zero thought state.